scav-hunt/scav-hunt.github.io/_pages/about.md

 ## Testimonials

+"Mardi Gras meets the Great Books meets Theater of the Absurd." &mdash;John Boyer, former Dean of the College of the University of Chicago

 "I strongly believe [the University of Chicago Scavenger Hunt] counts as a sport." &mdash;Kyle D. Logue, Interim Dean of the University of Michigan Law School

 "[T]he college’s Rose Bowl: a mash-up of the Intel Science Talent Search, fraternity hazing, a pep rally, installation art, reality TV, and a 4-H fair." &mdash;Patricia Marx, *The New Yorker*